austinlouden/talks/how-to-learn-foreign-language/slides.md

 ### Part Two: Tactics

+Note:
-TRANSITION: So, what is the process that we should take to finally having conversations in another language?
-And what tools should we use to get there?
+- So, what is the process that we should take to finally having conversations in another language?
+- And what tools should we
+use to get there?

 !!!